apache/nuttx-apps/nshlib/README.txt

      Will show the hardware address that the IP address <ipaddr> is mapped to.

   -d <ipaddr>
-     Will delete the mapping for the IP address <ipaddr> from the ARP table
+     Will delete the mapping for the IP address <ipaddr> from the ARP table.

   -s <ipaddr> <hwaddr>
-     Will set (or replace) the mapping of the IP address <ipaddr> to the hardware address <hwaddr>
+     Will set (or replace) the mapping of the IP address <ipaddr> to the hardware address <hwaddr>.

   Example: